BenBerryman/Constraint-Satisfaction-Problems/README.md

 # Constraint Satisfaction Problems
-A simple program to find solutions that satisfy hierarchically organized constraints
+A program to find solutions that satisfy hierarchically organized constraints

 ## Getting Started